Soc 324 - Sociology of Sex and Gender 2 » Summer 2020 » Quiz 2

 A doctor interviewed in the video Growing Up Trans calls this new generation of trans kids “pioneers” primarily because:

-they are the first group of trans kids to be allowed in mainstream schools.
+A. they are the first group of trans people to be allowed in the military.

-they are the first group of trans people to be allowed in the military.
+B. they will be the first group of trans people to use medical interventions in childhood.

 Question #19